MicrosoftDocs/fabric-docs/docs/data-warehouse/howto-dynamic-data-masking.md

 1. A Microsoft Fabric workspace with an active capacity or trial capacity.
 1. A [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
     1. Dynamic data masking works on [!INCLUDE [fabric-se](includes/fabric-se.md)].
 You can add masks to existing columns using `ALTER TABLE ...
 ALTER COLUMN` as demonstrated later in this article.
-    1. This exercise will use a [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
+    1. This exercise uses a [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
 1. To administer, a user with the Administrator, Member, or Contributor rights on the workspace, or elevated permissions on the [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
-    1. In this tutorial, this will be named the "admin account".
+    1. In this tutorial, the "admin account".
 1. To test, a user without the Administrator, Member, or Contributor rights on the workspace, and without elevated permissions on the [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
-    1. In this tutorial, this will be named the "test user".
+    1. In this tutorial, the "test user".

 ### 1. Connect

 1. Open the Fabric workspace and navigate to the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] you want to apply dynamic data masking to.
-1. Log in using an account with elevated access on the [!INCLUDE [fabric-dw](includes/fabric-dw.md)], either Admin/Member/Contributor role on the workspace or Control Permissions on the [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
+1. Sign in using an account with elevated access on the [!INCLUDE [fabric-dw](includes/fabric-dw.md)], either Admin/Member/Contributor role on the workspace or Control Permissions on the [!INCLUDE [fabric-dw](includes/fabric-dw.md)].

 ### 2. Configure dynamic data masking